techidaily/site-facebook-video-recording/source/_posts/exclusive-list-best-fb-video-mp4-extractors-for-2024.md

 ## SnapDownloader

-[SnapDownloader](https://snapdownloader.com/)is one of the best Facebook video downloaders for mp4 files.
+[SnapDownloader](https://snapdownloader.com/) is one of the best Facebook video downloaders for mp4 files.
 It's capable of downloading videos up to 8K in resolution.
 You can also enjoy other video qualities like 4k, Ultra HD, 1080p, and more.
 It also works incredibly swiftly.
 The convenience and speed are two major reasons to download this Facebook video downloader in mp4\.
 Another could be that it offers a clean and user-friendly interface.

 SnapDownloader also allows users to download videos from Facebook, YouTube, TikTok, Instagram, etc. There's no need to limit yourself to a program that only lets you download videos when you can instead choose one that has an in-built video cutter and converter.
 You can download videos in various output formats, including mp4, avi, mp3, m4a, and more.